I Love Lucca

 map

-Tuscany: Marina di Vecchiana
+Marina di Vecchiano

-Marina di Vecchiana is a long strip of beach that is surrounded by the San Rossore Natural Park, so instead of massive commercial beach stations, restaurants and bars (like what you find in Viareggio), here we found a beautiful, quiet beach, two small restaurants with outdoor and indoor dinning, and a small playground area in front of Il Papiro restaurant for small children.
+Marina di Vecchiano is a long strip of beach that is surrounded by the San Rossore Natural Park, so instead of massive commercial beach stations, restaurants and bars (like what you find in Viareggio), here we found a beautiful, quiet beach, two small restaurants with outdoor and indoor dinning, and a small playground area in front of Il Papiro restaurant for small children.
 Even better, this seems to be the place where people bring their horses.
 They simply ride them up the beach to the restaurant, tie them to the post next to the restaurant, and then sit outside on the patio enjoying their lunch while their horses graze in front of them.

 My son really loved petting the horses and playing on the playground.
 My husband and I loved the fact that we could enjoy a quiet meal outdoors, at the beach, and not have to entertain our son the whole time.
 The food at il Papiro was pretty good too.
 We had a big platter of Fritto Misto (batter dipped deep fried assorted fish, shrimp and calamari).
 They had some great white wines as well.
 Service was a bit slow, but we were not in a hurry.